 High-risk groups should go virtual

-People at higher risk of severe illness or death from COVID-19 (such as older adults and people with chronic medical conditions) are strongly urged not to attend any gatherings, especially indoor gatherings.
+People at higher risk of severe illness or death from COVID-19 are strongly urged not to attend any gatherings, especially indoor gatherings.
+This includes older adults and people with chronic medical conditions.
 Connect with families over the phone or online.

 Physical distancing and hand hygiene required

-For any gatherings permitted under this guidance, the space must be large enough so that everyone at a gathering can maintain at least a 6-foot physical distance from others (not including their own household) at all times.
-Everyone should frequently wash their hands with soap and water, or use hand sanitizer if soap and water are not available.
-Don’t share utensils, food or drinks.
+For any gatherings allowed under this guidance, the space must be large enough so that everyone at a gathering can maintain at least a 6-foot physical distance from others (not including their own household) at all times.
+Everyone should wash their hands often with soap and water, or use hand sanitizer if soap and water are not available.
+Don’t share utensils, food, or drinks.

 Length – Keep it short